 It's not inconceivable then that while you may have a good review score in your Adwords listing, you may have a poor score reflected on your Facebook page.
 Because Facebook is the most popular social network, it generally appears on page 1 of Google for company searches when that company has a Facebook page.

 By glancing at the SERPS, your customer may see a glowing score under your Adwords ad, but a 2 or 3 star rating on Facebook, just below it.
 This might be enough to sow seeds of doubt in their mind as to whether they want to click through to your site.
 Already you are harming your click-through-rates by not collecting reviews on Facebook.

 This is just one example.
 Today's consumers are pretty savvy, they'll look online for reviews across a wide range of sources, so it's quite likely they'll take your Facebook page into account reviews once they get closer to making a purchase.

 To maximise your opportunity to make a sale, you need to streamline your review collection not just in one place, but in many places across the web.
 Reviews.io allows you to automatically send review requests to your customers and ask them to review you on a range of third party platforms, including Facebook, Amazon, Yelp and Check-a-trade (among others).
-It's called the Local Reviews module - you can read a bit more about it here.

 You can probably appreciate that given the choice between a search result with stars and a search result without stars, your future customer is likely to click on the one with stars.
 Also, for two results with stars, they're more likely to click on the one with the higher rating, assuming all other things are equal (price, shipping etc).